tinted-theming/tinty/README.md

   variable which translates to the base16-alacritty relevant theme file.
   So the hook does a copy of the selected theme and replaces `~/.config/alacritty/colors.toml`.

+## Debugging

+`tinty config` with the relevant flags `--config-path` and `--data-path` can be useful when debugging to make sure that the expected config is applied and the expected config and data directories are being used by Tinty.

 ## Contributing